 - Gold Koi – The gold Koi represents wealth and prosperity.

-- White Koi – Some of the most important Koi in the world is the white Koi, which has a red spot on the head; these Koi represent patriotism and are a good omen as they symbolize the Japanese flag.
+- White Koi – One of the most important Koi in the world is the white Koi, which has a red spot on the head; these Koi represent patriotism and are a good omen as they symbolize the Japanese flag.
 A white Koi with red around its mouth represents love and a long-lasting relationship.

 - Pair of Koi – A pair of Koi can represent yin and yang (male and female), representing good luck or a happy marriage.
 Yin and Yang also symbolize harmony in life.

-So no matter what the koi fish symbolizes to you, the truth is that the koi fish are and continue to be significant symbols in Japanese culture and throughout the world.
+So, no matter what the koi fish symbolizes to you, the truth is that the koi fish are and continue to be significant symbols in Japanese culture and throughout the world.

 At A Bus On A Dusty Road, we talk about history, travel, life, sailing, and ex-pat living.
 We are all about “Living Life As A Global Citizen.”
 We explore social, cultural, and economic issues and travel.